Azure/azure-sphere-samples/Samples/UART/UART_RTApp_MT3620_BareMetal/README.md

-# Sample: MT3620 real-time capability application - UART
+# Sample: MT3620 real-time capable application - UART

-This sample demonstrates how to communicate over UART on a MT3620 real-time core.
+This sample demonstrates how to communicate over UART in a real-time capable application (RTApp) for the MT3620.
+For more information about RTApps, see the [applications overview](https://docs.microsoft.com/azure-sphere/app-development/applications-overview).

 It provides the same user experience as the high level application [UART sample](../UART_HighLevelApp/README.md).
 However, it uses two UARTS.
 It uses the ISU0 UART, which is also available to high-level applications, and the debug UART, which is specific to the real-time core.
 It also uses a general-purpose timer (GPT) on the real-time core.
 For more information about timers, see [General purpose timers](https://docs.microsoft.com/azure-sphere/app-development/use-peripherals-rt.md##general-purpose-timers).
+[Use peripherals in a real-time capable application](https://docs.microsoft.com/azure-sphere/app-development/use-peripherals-rt) provides more detail about the use of UARTs in an RTApp.

 A loopback connector joins the TX and RX pins on the ISU0 UART.
 The debug UART is connected to a terminal program on the PC via a USB-to-serial adapter.